-This policy applies to any student carrying credit hours at the end of the add/drop period of Fall Semester, Spring Semester, and Summer Session.
+This policy applies to any student carrying credit hours at the end of the add/drop period of any term.

 Policy for Students Under 26 Credits

 A student must earn a cumulative grade point average of 1.75 or higher to remain in Good Standing.
 A student whose cumulative grade point average is less than 1.75 will be placed on Academic Probation.